 These french onion stuffed meatballs would be easily adapted to a slow cooker.
 Just toss the browned meatballs into a crockpot, top as instructed, and cook on low for 2-3 hours or high for 1-2 hours.
 Adjust the cooking times for your personal slow cooker as needed.

 You probably will miss out on a bit of the cheese browning that you would get in the oven, but if your slow cooker stoneware allows for it you can finish these in the oven.

-7000, 20,000, 38,000, 67,000 strong of recipe-loving members who love slow cooking!
+Have you seen our Crazy for Crock Pots recipe group over on Facebook yet?
+We are over 82,000 strong of recipe-loving members who love slow cooking!
 My awesome friend Judy from The Midnight Baker started it, and was kind enough to include me in on the fun!
 Stop by, join, and say hello!

 See my post on caramelizing onions if you aren’t familiar with the process.

 Can I make this without stuffing the meatballs?

 If you find yourself a little short on time you could definitely skip the stuffing part, and just put all the onions and cheese on top of the meatballs.
 Almost the same effect.
 You won’t get to cut open a meatball and have delicious cheese ooze out, but the flavors will still all be there.
 This is also helpful if you have any onion haters in your family.